 I am a busy professional.
 What are the requirements for the online courses?

 We understand how busy you are and also how hectic life can be.
 Our professional certificate program and individual courses are 100% online.
 You’ll have flexibility in your access to course material at any time or day.
-We do offer optional weekly live sessions at 7pm EST on Mon. or 7pm EST on Thursday (depending on the course) which provides a unique opportunity to interact with our expert instructors in real time, but it’s not required, and we record these sessions for you to listen to if you can’t make it.
+We do offer optional weekly live sessions at 7pm EST on Monday, Tuesday, Wednesday, or Thursday, depending on the course, which provides a unique opportunity to interact with our expert instructors in real time, but it’s not required, and we record these sessions for you to listen to if you can’t make it.

 May I take two courses at a time?